 - You pay the property taxes for the residence to a First Nation

-- The property title is entirely in the name of the executor/executrix, or the estate
+- The property title is entirely in the name of the executor/executrix, or an administrator of the deceased owner's estate

-- It's a float home that doesn't have a property title registered with the Land Title Office
+- It's a float home or a home on stilts that doesn't have a property title registered with the Land Title Office

 - It has a Caveat other than Public Guardian and Trustee